tsl0922/ttyd/man/ttyd.man.md

   -s, --signal <signal string>
       Signal to send to the command when exit it (default: 1, SIGHUP)

+  -w, --cwd <path>
+      Working directory to be set for the child program

   -a, --url-arg
       Allow client to send command line arguments in URL (eg: http://localhost:7681?arg=foo&arg=bar)